OSPF LSA Types Explained

 OSPF LSA Type 5

-Same topology but I’ve added a prefix (5.5.5.0 /24) at our RIP router.
+Same topology, but I’ve added a prefix (5.5.5.0/24) on our RIP router.
 This prefix will be redistributed into OSPF.
 R1 (our ASBR) will take care of this and create a type 5 external LSA for this.
-Don’t forget we still need type 4 summary ASBR LSA to locate R1.
-If you ever tried redistribution with OSPF you might have seen O E1 or E2 entries.
+Don’t forget we still need the type 4 summary ASBR LSA to locate R1.
+If you ever tried redistribution with OSPF, you might have seen O E1 or O E2 entries.
 Those are the external prefixes and our type 5 LSAs.
+E2 is the default, which only uses the external cost set by the ASBR.
+The internal OSPF cost to reach the ASBR is not added.
+With the E1, we use the external cost plus the internal OSPF cost to reach the ASBR.

 What about OSPF LSA type 6?
 Type 6 multicast ospf LSA I can skip because it’s not being used.
-It’s not even supported by Cisco.
+Cisco does not even support it.
 We use PIM (Protocol Independent Multicast) for multicast configurations.

 If you are studying the LSA types for CCNA R&S then you don’t have to worry about LSA type 7.
 These are used for a special area type called NSSA.